- The Difference is in the SNP

 Other genes instruct the release of a substance called nitric oxide, which relaxes blood vessels and improves circulation.

-If our genes are enthusiastic at doing this, it means our blood pressure will have a tendency to remain low.
+If your genes are enthusiastic at doing this, it means your blood pressure will have a tendency to remain low.

-If this is the case we will be better at endurance sports.
+If this is the case you will be better at endurance sports.

 The second major area which can be influenced by genetics is that of energy production.

-What is used at any one time depends on availability, how intensely we are exercising and also by our genetics.
+What is used at any one time depends on availability, how intensely you are exercising and also by your genetics.

 Some people’s bodies are predisposed to produce energy by certain means rather than others.